grafe-team/grafe-framework/README.md

 We can test it with our browser, since it is a `GET` method, or with [Postman](https://www.postman.com/).
 If you want to test the route with your browser, go to the url `http://localhost:3000/helloworld/greet/`.
 <br/>
 ### Generate your first middleware
 The next step is to take a closer look at middleware.
 This allows another function to be called before the route function is called.
-We create one with the `grafe generate middleware` command and the built-in functions, which can be found in the documentation at [syntax](#syntax-3).
+We create one with the `grafe generate middleware` command with its integrated options, which can be found in the documentation under [syntax](#syntax-3).
 ```bash
 grafe generate middleware -n grafe-greets -s grf -d "This middleware will greet grafe" --yes
 ```